Saltwater anglers near Baltimore employ a variety of fishing techniques depending on location, season, fish species, and personal preference.

 Light Tackle Jigging

 Light tackle jigging (LTJ) is another fishing technique that is popular in the upper Chesapeake Bay.
 This oldschool fishing style is used to catch striped bass, bluefish, and seatrout.

-Trolling is a traditional technique for catching striped bass (rockfish) and bluefish.
+Trolling is a traditional technique for catching striped bass (rockfish).
 Trolling is done mainly in the spring and fall, when stripers are migrating through the deepwater channels near Baltimore.
 Popular lures for trolling include large bucktails, parachute jigs, umbrella rigs, large soft plastics, and swimming plugs.

 Chumming is another fishing technique, done primarily in the summer and early fall.
-Fishermen chum with ground fish, clams, and other baits to attract stripers, bluefish, and other species.
+Fishermen chum with ground fish, clams, and other baits to attract striped bass, bluefish, and other species.